Meet Bryce Dance Company

 Photo courtesy of Michael Worthington

-Dominique Lockett is a recent graduate from American Musical and Dramatic Academy (AMDA), in New York.
+Dominique Lockett is a graduate from American Musical and Dramatic Academy (AMDA), in New York.
 He has trained in various dance styles including in Contemporary, Modern, Ballet, Jazz, Hip Hop, and Tap.
 Dominique has been dancing since he was in the third grade when he found his love for dancing with the Colours Performance Arts Program.
 He has also danced with Rampage from Howard University in Washington, DC, Arts Collective Dance Company at Howard Community College in MD and EnKore Dance Company in Laurel, MD.

 Kelsey Gangnath was born and raised in Trumbull Connecticut where she began her training at the age of six.
 She continued her extensive training with the Regional Center For The Arts during high school and the Performing Arts Center of Connecticut.
 Where she became proficient in ballet, modern, jazz, contemporary and character and folk dance.
 Kelsey receive her B.F.A at Adelphi University in 2014 under direction of Frank Augustyn, Catherine Denisot-Lawrence, and Orion Duckstein.
 During this time Kelsey studied and performed works by companies such as Taylor 2, Netherlands dans theatre and Martha Graham.
 Most recently Kelsey received her Master of Science from Sarah Lawrence College in Dance/Movement therapy.
-She looks forward to her apprenticeship with Bryce Dance Company during their 2016-2017 season.